 - Watching TV.

 An Australian study (5) of more than 222,000 people aged 45 or over found that those who sat for 11 or more hours a day had a 40% increase in the risk of dying over the next three years, compared with those who sat for only four hours a day.
-These results allowed for how healthy they were, their levels of physical activity and weight.
+These results allowed for how healthy they were, their levels of physical activity and their weight.

 Another meta study combined the results of 18 other studies of nearly 800,000 people.
 (6) The lead researcher Emma Wilmot, said it was clear that those who sat the most had a substantially higher risk of diabetes, heart disease and death than those who sat the least.

 Both these studies confirmed that long periods of sitting are damaging to your health, and increase these risks EVEN if you do 30 minutes of exercise per day.
 (5) Long periods of sitting and inactivity need to be broken up with movement.